Dartmouth basketball players vote to form first union in college sports

 The NCAA has long maintained that players at member schools are "student-athletes" who don't need to be paid because their scholarship serves as fair compensation.
 But players are pushing back on that notion as college sports has become a billion-dollar industry.

-Some players, like at Dartmouth, are pushing back by trying to unionize while others are monetizing their name, image and likeness under NCAA guidelines approved in 2021.
+Some collegiate athletes are pushing back by monetizing their name, image and likeness under NCAA guidelines approved in 2021.
+Other players, like those at Dartmouth and the University of Southern California, are choosing the unionization route.

+Football and basketball players at USC have an ongoing case with the NLRB about whether those student-athletes can legally be considered employees of the university.
+Being classified as employees would clear the path for those players to unionize.

+The NCAA said in a statement Tuesday that it's "pursuing significant reforms" to give college athletes more benefits, but players "should not be forced into an employment model."

 The Dartmouth vote comes roughly a month after the NLRB decided that the basketball players are technically employees of the college.
 That decision may serve as the kindling other college basketball players need to unionize their teams.